Skip to Content

 Timeline and Current Status

-What is a Settlement Area Boundary Expansion?
+Why is the City completing a Settlement Area Boundary Expansion?

 A Settlement Area Boundary defines the limits of an urban area where growth is concentrated.
 If a municipality does not have enough land to meet its 20- to 30-year growth forecasts, a boundary expansion may be required.

-1. Technical Land Evaluation (WSP Canada Inc.)
+• Technical Land Evaluation (WSP Canada Inc.) - April 2023

 • Identifies the most suitable areas for a future boundary expansion to meet growth needs over the next 30 years.